-Updated January 2014
+Updated May 2014

 Buyers seem to want one of two things, which confirm our market conditions.
 The first is lifestyle and the historic town of Telluride provides an incredible lifestyle to enjoy for primary and second homeowners that no other locale can offer.
-Small, unique, authentic, luxurious, charming, funky, numerous resort amenities, festivals and culture are just a few of the attributes.
+Small, unique, authentic, luxurious, charming, funky, numerous resort amenities, festivals and culture, are just a few of the attributes.
 And people will pay a premium for this.
 The second is value.
 A luxurious Mountain Village trail side townhome at under $400 per square foot?
 A large acreage mesa timber frame home at $100 per square foot just thirty minutes to town?
 A large ski in/ski out on grade luxurious residence with big mountain range views at under $600 per square foot?
 These are all proven values that we have not seen in over a decade and sold this past year.

 As you look at the Annual Dollar Volume and Number of Transactions in the past 10 years, one thing is evident.
 We are still well off the pace of 2004-2007, both in dollar volume and number of transactions.
 But, what markets that had steep real estate appreciation since the mid to late 1990’s did not fall into the same pattern?

 The summary for both Buyers and Sellers is starting to change in a more positive direction for Sellers with less and less availability in excellent values.
 If a property has a high level of quality, uniqueness, desirable location, features and amenities, then Buyers have proven time and time again, that they will “step up” to pay top dollar.
 Buyers that are less picky, can still find deals out there at up to 40% off the high market times, but will sacrifice something for the inherent value, for example, a stripped bank owned sale, no ski access, high density complex or subdivision, quick cash closing, as well as many other factors.